flippenc/Nonlocal-Variational-Problems-from-Physical-and-Biological-Models/README.md

-**Research Funding and Support Information:**
+**General Repository, Research Funding, Support Information:**

 -   This research was funded by [NSF Grant DMS 2306962](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2306962&HistoricalAwards=false)

--   Some of the numerical results for this research were obtained using the Teal Cluster from VCU’s High Performance Computing Facility.
+-   The numerical results for this research were obtained using the Teal Cluster from VCU’s High Performance Computing Facility.
     Information about the facility [can be found here](https://research.vcu.edu/cores/hprc/facilities/)